parth-20-07/Swarm-Intelligence/HW 6/README.md

 ### model.py

-Script contains the actual pulse-coupled biological oscillator model
+The script contains the actual pulse-coupled biological oscillator model

 ### main.py

-Contains a loop which imports the `model.py` file as a header and call the model with different values of `k`.
+Contains a loop that imports the `model.py` file as a header and calls the model with different values of `k`.

 ## How to run the code